-We are offering units of our securities pursuant to this prospectus supplement and the accompanying prospectus.
-Each unit consists of shares of common stock and a warrant to purchase shares of our common stock at an exercise price of \$ per share.
-Each unit will be sold at a purchase price of \$.
+We are offering 6,500,000 units of our securities pursuant to this prospectus supplement and the accompanying prospectus, consisting of an aggregate of 6,500,000 shares of our common stock and warrants to purchase an aggregate of 1,950,000 shares of our common stock.
+Each unit consists of one share of common stock and 0.30 warrants to purchase common stock.
+Each whole warrant represents the right to purchase one share of our common stock at an exercise price of \$0.94 per share.
+No fractional warrants will be issued.
+The units will separate immediately and the common stock and warrants will be issued separately.
+There will be no market for the units.
+Each unit will be sold at a purchase price of \$0.70.

 Our common stock is listed on the Nasdaq Capital Market under the symbol "NLTX."
-On April 5, 2010, the last reported sale price of our common stock on the Nasdaq Capital Market was \$0.90 per share.
-Currently, no public market exists for the units or warrants offered hereby.
-We have applied for listing our units and warrants included in the units on the Nasdaq Capital Market under the symbols "NLTX.U" and "NLTX.W," respectively.
-The units will begin trading on or promptly after the date of this prospectus supplement.
-Each of the common stock and warrants will trade separately within the first 45 trading days following the earlier to occur of the expiration of the underwriters' over allotment option or its exercise in full.
+On April 21, 2010, the last reported sale price of our common stock on the Nasdaq Capital Market was \$0.86 per share.
+Currently, no public market exists for the warrants offered hereby.
+The warrants have been approved for listing on the Nasdaq Capital Market under the symbol "NLTXW."
+The warrants will begin trading on or promptly after the date of this prospectus supplement.

-Investing in our common stock involves a high degree of risk.
+Investing in our securities involves a high degree of risk.
 See "Risk Factors" beginning on page S-6 of this prospectus supplement.

-Per Unit Total

-Public offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$

-Proceeds, before expenses, to us \$ \$
+F Per Unit Total Public offering price \$ 0.70 \$ 4,550,000 Underwriting discounts and commissions (1) \$ 0.063 \$ 409,500 Proceeds, before expenses, to us \$ 0.637 \$ 4,140,500

-Does not include a non-accountable expense allowance in the amount of % of the gross proceeds of the offering, excluding any over-allotment proceeds.
+(1) Does not include a non-accountable expense allowance in the amount of 1% of the gross proceeds of the offering, excluding any over-allotment proceeds.
 See "Underwriting" beginning on page S-37 of this prospectus supplement.

-We have granted the underwriters a 45-day option to purchase up to an additional units from us on the same terms and conditions set forth above.
+We have granted the underwriters a 45-day option to purchase up to an additional 975,000 units from us on the same terms and conditions set forth above.